-This is an idealised diagram of the Dial in Old Court.
-In this diagram, the lines of the Dial are shown as they ought to be, if perfectly computed.
+This is an idealised diagram of the Dial in Old Court: the lines of the Dial are shown as they ought to be, if perfectly computed.
 The actual Dial only approximates to this form.

 Time of day

 Look for the shadow of the gnomon among the straight black lines radiating from the Sun in his Glory to the roman numerals in the blue border.
-The roman numerals give the hour of day in Cambridge solar time, and the minutes between the hours can be estimated (the quarter-hours are marked).
-Remember these things when reading sundials, and our Dial in particular:
+The roman numerals give the hour of day in Cambridge apparent solar time, and the minutes between the hours can be estimated (the quarter-hours are marked).

 Time of year (Sign of Zodiac)

 Look for the shadow of the ball amongst the green hyperbolic curves.
-On the Dial itself, the straight sloping line is part of this family of green curves, but is coloured black: is is the line followed by the shadow of the ball at the equinoxes.
+The straight sloping line is a member of this family of curves, but is coloured black on the Dial itself.
 Then:

-- if the date is between midwinter and midsummer, look to the right-hand ends of the green curves; or
+- when after midwinter and before midsummer, look to the right-hand ends of the green curves; or

-- if the date is between midsummer and midwinter, look to the left-hand ends of the green curves.
+- when after midsummer and before midwinter, look to the left-hand ends of the green curves.

-The two green lines that the ball’s shadow lies between will enclose the current sign of the zodiac.
-On the Dial itself, the sign of the zodiac is drawn in full, and accompanied by its own zodiac symbol and the symbol of its ruling planet.
-On the diagram above, only the zodiac symbol is shown.
+The two green lines that the ball’s shadow lies between will enclose the current sign of the zodiac (except that the signs immediately before and after the winter solstice have moved above the solstice line, owing to lack of space).
+The sign of the zodiac is drawn as a full representation, accompanied by its own symbol and the symbol of its astrological ruling planet, according to the scheme in the following table:

-Written in Latin outside the signs of the zodiac are the names of the months (too small to reproduce in the diagram above), with the breaks between the months marked.
+In columns outside the signs of the zodiac are the names of the months written in Latin, with the breaks between the months marked.
 The names of the months at the two solstices are split between the left and right columns: DECEM-BER and JU-NIUS.
-By interpolating the position of the ball’s shadow between two green lines, and extending that interpolation to the column of month names, you can tell the month of the year, and estimate the date within the month.
-The Dial was drawn before Britain adopted the current Gregorian calendar in 1752, so the month breaks shown are probably those of the old Julian calendar: you should add 11 days to the estimated date.
+By interpolating the position of the ball’s shadow between two green lines, and extending that interpolation to the column of month names, you can tell the month of the year, and by interpolation estimate the date within the month.
+The Dial itself was drawn before Britain adopted the current Gregorian calendar in 1752, so the month breaks shown are probably those of the old Julian calendar: you should add 11 days to the estimated date.
 The diagrams on this page are drawn on the basis of the Gregorian calendar, and the month breaks re-positioned accordingly.

 Time of Sunrise

 Note the position of the ball’s shadow between the green lines, and extend that relationship to the column on the left labelled ORTUS SOLIS.
-Times of sunrise are marked for each green line, and you have to interpolate between the given times to find the current time of sunrise.
+Times of sunrise are marked for each green line, and you may interpolate between the given times to find the local apparent solar time of sunrise.
 To derive the clock time for sunrise, see Correcting sundial time below.

 Length of Daylight Hours